 how many days in Prague guide for first timers

 Prague is one of Europe’s top 3 most beautiful cities, if not the first.
-I spent one year living in this charming place, guided groups of travelers, and visited the city repeatedly.
-So I am thrilled that you chose Prague as your destination.
-I’m sure you’ll love it.
+I spent 1 year living in this charming place, guided groups of travelers, and visited the city repeatedly.

-How Many Days In Prague Are Enough?
+How Many Days In Prague Is Enough?
 Revealed!

-Time is precious, so let me give you an answer right at the beginning.
-4 days in Prague is the perfect time.
-If you have time, choose 4 days to spend in Prague.
-You’ll have enough time to see the highlights, do the best activities, make some day trips, and enjoy the city fully.
+3 days in Prague is the perfect time.
+You’ll have enough time to see the highlights, do the best activities, and enjoy the city fully.

-If you’re short on time, make it at least 3 days.
+If you’re short on timemake it at least 2 days.
 It’s still enough for Prague.

 Book your hotel on BOOKING.COM